Integrating PHY Security Into NDN-IoT Networks By Exploiting MEC: Authentication Efficiency, Robustness, and Accuracy Enhancement: Introduction

 \subsection{Our Contributions}

-This paper investigates the integration of PHY fingerprinting into the NDN-IoT signature scheme to address the above challenges.
-We consider an MEC-enabled NDN-IoT network that consists of IoT devices, MEC devices, and the NDN.
-IoT devices can serve as the data providers and consumers.
-An MEC device can be a small-scale data center co-located with the access point that connects IoT devices and the NDN network and is thus capable of preliminarily processing the received NDN interest/data packets.
-In an offline phase, the MECD can prepare the maximum entropy-based (MEB) quantization rules and register the legitimate PHY-IDs, which are associated with the RF IQI of the IoT devices.
-Through integrating this PHY-ID into the NDN-IoT signature scheme, the MECD can examine packets provenance using our two-step authentication, and then securely execute the costly signing task on behalf of the authenticated IoT device in an optimal manner.
+This paper investigates the integration of PHY fingerprinting into the NDN-IoT signature scheme to achieve the signing task offloading and address the above challenges.
+We consider an MEC-enabled NDN-IoT network in which groups of IoT EDs can serve as the data providers, an MEC device can be a small-scale data center co-located with the gateway that connects IoT devices and the NDN, and NDN is capable of preliminarily processing the received NDN interest/data packets.
+In an offline phase, the MECD can prepare the maximum entropy-based (MEB) quantization rules and register the legitimate PHY-IDs, which are associated with the RF IQI of the EDs.
+By integrating this PHY-ID into the NDN-IoT signature scheme, the MECD can examine packets provenance using our two-step authentication, securely execute the costly signing task on behalf of the authenticated IoT device in an optimal manner, and finally publish the contents under its application-defined namespace.
 The technical contributions of this paper are summarized as follows.

 \begin{itemize}